tsy24/tp/docs/DeveloperGuide.md

     6. Invalid commands to try (Error details shown in the status message):
         * Date input has already passed: `viewSchedule 2021-11-11`
+        * Date input is beyond 12 weeks from today's date: `viewSchedule 2022-10-11`
         * Not formatting the date correctly in yyyy-mm-dd format: `viewSchedule 16-12-2021`

 ### Undo